AherRahul/portfolio-v1/content/courses/02-frontend-system-design.md

      - **Serverless Architecture**: Relies on third-party cloud services to execute code.

 ### 2. **Components**
-   - Key building blocks like databases, servers, APIs, and load balancers.
+   - Key building blocks like databases, servers, API, and load balancers.
    - These components work together to achieve system functionality.

 ### 3. **Scalability**